Naval history of World War II: Mediterranean

 While the Royal Navy spent a great deal of energy dealing with German surface and submarine attacks on its merchant marine, it also launched its own attack on Axis shipping, especially in the Mediterranean.
 The British sank 3082 Axis merchantmen in the Mediterranean, amounting to over 4 million tons.
 The loss of supplies proved fatal to the Axis armies in North Africa.

 Pacific

 Submarine war in Pacific

-U.S. Navy submarines (with some aid from the British and Dutch), operating from bases in Australia, Hawaii, and Ceylon, played a major role in defeating Japan.
+Allied submarines, operating from bases in Australia, Hawaii, and Ceylon, played a major role in defeating Japan.
 Japanese submarines, however, played a minimal role, although they had the best torpedoes of any nation in World War II, and quite good submarines.
-The difference in results is due to the very different doctrines of the sides, which, on the Japanese side, were based on cultural traditions.
+The difference in results is due to the very different doctrines of the sides.

 Allied doctrine and equipment

 Allied submarines concentrated on destroying Japanese logistics, for which the island nation depended on shipping.
 Within hours of Pearl Harbor, Roosevelt ordered a new doctrine into effect: unrestricted submarine warfare against Japan.
 This meant sinking any warship, commercial vessel, or passenger ship in Axis controlled waters, without warning and without help to survivors.
 U.S. torpedoes, the standard issue Mark XIV torpedo and its Mark VI exploder were both defective, problems not corrected until September 1943.
 Worst of all, before the war, an uninformed Customs officer had seized a copy of the Japanese merchant marine code (called the "maru code" in the USN), not knowing U.S. communications intelligence had broken it; Japan promptly changed it, and it was not recovered until 1943.

 Thus it was not until 1944 the U.S. Navy learned to use its 150 submarines to maximum effect: effective shipboard radar installed, commanders seen to be lacking in aggression replaced, and faults in torpedoes fixed.